rainwater-tornado/site/content/about/how-to-help.md

 ## Donations

-Running this isn't cheap, and the cost grows when more collections are added.
-If you can, please consider [buying some "coffee" on Ko-fi](https://ko-fi.com/jackgraysonfox) to help offset the costs.
+The costs of running this archive are manageable, but if you'd like to support this project financially you can [buy some "coffee" on Ko-fi](https://ko-fi.com/jackgraysonfox).

 ## Technical Assistance